 - 1 cup frozen corn, do not thaw

-- 1 ½ cups shredded cheese, cheddar, jack, or a combination of both
+- 1 ½ cups shredded cheese, sharp cheddar, Jack, or a combination of both

 - 3 green onions, thinly sliced

 - salsa, avocado, sour cream, cilantro

-- Heat oil in a 12-inch sauté pan over MEDIUM-HIGH heat.
+- Heat 2 tablespoons oil in a 12-inch skillet (use a skillet that has a lid) over MEDIUM-HIGH heat.
 Add the chicken and season with the salt and pepper.
 Cook, stirring frequently, for about 5 to 6 minutes or until the chicken is lightly browned.
-Use a slotted spoon to transfer the chicken to a dish and set aside.
+Use a slotted spoon to transfer the chicken to a dish and set it aside.

 - Remove the cover and stir in the frozen corn.
 Cook, covered, for another 5 minutes.
 Remove the cover and sprinkle the cheese over the top.
 Cover and continue to cook over LOW heat until the cheese has melted.

 - Sprinkle with the green onion and serve with optional toppings.